 Can you take a prenatal if you aren’t pregnant?

+Will prenatal vitamins help with hair loss, even if you aren’t pregnant?
+Hold on before you take that supplement.
 If you’re not pregnant, there are a few things to consider before taking a prenatal vitamin for hair growth.

 The main concern with taking a prenatal when you aren’t pregnant (or planning to be) is iron toxicity.
 Nonpregnant women need 18 milligrams of iron per day, compared to pregnant women who need 27 milligrams.